 There are a great number of causes of visual impairment ranging from congenital or hereditary conditions through to the more frequently encountered acquired diseases.
 The most common cause of gradual-onset bilateral loss of vision in the developed world is macular degeneration.
 Diabetic retinopathy is the second most common cause.
 Other causes include:

-- Worldwide, chlamydial infection causing trachoma is a common cause
+- Worldwide, chlamydial infection causing trachoma is still a common cause.

 See also the separate article Gradual Loss of Vision.